spacemaze/cppl/levitation/Levitation.md

 And thus the use of `B` in declaration of `A` or in inline methods of `A` is prohibited.

-Omitting `for_bodies` attribute will cause compiler to exit with error, for compiler can't use `B` in declaration of `A`.
+Omitting `bodydep` attribute will cause compiler to exit with error, for compiler can't use `B` in declaration of `A`.

 ## Project structure, limitations